 Gender selection, which is also termed as family balancing is a medical attempt to control the sex or gender of the unborn child depending upon the parental concern.
-The process can be conducted either by natural method followed with selective embryo screening or genetic diagnosis prior to implantation during the process of in-vitro fertilization (IVF).
+The process can be conducted either by natural method followed with selective embryo screening or genetic diagnosis before implantation during the process of in-vitro fertilization (IVF).
 However, gender selection has an ethical controversy.
 Nowadays, there are several processes available to fulfill the dreams of the parents who want to select the gender of their unborn child.

 It is quite common that couples attempt to influence the child’s gender by adjusting the timing of intercourse for conception.
 Theoretically, it can be possible by conceiving prior to ovulation for the girl child, whereas conceiving during or immediately after completion of ovulation increase the chance of boy child.
 Some biological connections try to link up this relation, but reproductive experts do not confirm this theory, as they believe multiple variables have significance to alter this possibility and either of gender can be born.

 Selection from Pre-implantation genetic diagnosis (PGD)

 The discovery of IVF gives the opportunity to prospective parents for gender selection are a realistic way.
 Most of the fertility clinics perform PGD for the detection of genetically disordered embryos or other congenital health-related issues before implanting the embryo to the mother’s womb.
 This diagnosis increases the scope of a healthy gestational period and healthy childbirth.
 But, PGD can also be applied for gender selection as it can identify the sex of the embryos.
 Therefore, reproductive experts can provide the opportunity to the prospective parents to select their child’s gender during fertility treatment.